Citizens For Law Enforcement At Its Best

 45th Anniversary Coin & Raffle

-Show your support of the HDSA with the newly minted HDSA 45th anniversary challenge coin.
+Support HDSA with the newly minted HDSA 45th anniversary challenge coin.
 Give them to deputies to let them know you’ve got their backs!
-Now available for pre-order, every coin you buy triggers an automatic entry into a FREE raffle for an EAA Witness .45 ACP pistol.
-The drawing will be held at the next HDSA Luncheon, and the winner will also get a personal shooting event at Weapons Training (details to follow).
+Now available, every coin you buy triggers an automatic entry into two FREE raffles for an Uberti Cattleman and an EAA Witness both in .45 ACP.
+The drawings will be held at the next HDSA Luncheon, and the winner will also get a personal shooting event at Weapons Training (details to follow).

 HDSA Fun Shoot